Brianconn71/ms3-recipedia/README.md

 * I used the following [link](https://stackoverflow.com/questions/37207668/how-do-i-open-a-materialize-sidenav-on-the-right-instead-of-the-left) to help me to get the sidenav menu to open on the right hand side of the screen.

-* Used the following [Stack Overflow](https://stackoverflow.com/questions/4915990/set-todays-date-as-default-date-in-jquery-ui-datepicker) post to help with setting a default date in my materialize datepicker form.

 * I used [Stack Overflow](https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image) to help with some issues I had with a background overlay.

 * [Truncate Text](https://stackoverflow.com/questions/43999129/truncate-text-with-css) - I modified and used this code to suit my own needs in the project with the product description.